Texas State Highway 1: History

 SH 1 was assigned on June 21, 1917, as one of the original 25 state highways.
 Known as the Texarkana, Dallas, Fort Worth and El Paso Highway, it crossed from Arkansas at Texarkana and ran west through Dallas, Fort Worth, Albany, Abilene, Big Spring and Van Horn to end in El Paso.
-On September 5, 1918, it had been extended northwest from El Paso to the New Mexico border.
+On September 5, 1918, it had been extended northwest from El Paso to the New Mexico state line.
 In February 1920, the whole of SH 1 was included in the transcontinental Bankhead Highway, a marked auto trail.

 In late 1926, the United States Numbered Highways were assigned.
 State Highway 1 kept its number, but was also assigned U.S. Highway 80 from New Mexico to Dallas and U.S. Highway 67 from Dallas to Texarkana.

 By 1936, US 80 had been moved off SH 1 west of downtown Dallas.
 While SH 1 angled northeast on Fort Worth Avenue from Cockrell Hill, crossing the Trinity River on the Commerce Street Bridge, US 80 continued east on Davis Street, turning north on Zang Boulevard and over the Houston Street Viaduct.
 In downtown, US 80 turned east on Commerce Street (State Highway 15), and US 67, which had joined US 80 along Davis Street, turned east on Elm Street (SH 1).
 (Commerce Street and Elm Street later became a one-way pair.)
 On June 21, 1938, SH 1 Spur was designated to Santo.
 On December 1, 1938, SH 1 Loop was designated in El Paso.

 On September 26, 1939, SH 1 was truncated to only this short piece west from downtown Dallas.
 The loop became Loop 16 (El Paso).
 The spur became Spur 40 (Santo).
 It split from US 80 (Davis Street) and ran northeast on Fort Worth Avenue and Commerce Street.
 Upon entering downtown Dallas, it split into the one-way pair of Commerce and Elm Streets, ending at US 80 (Houston Street).
 On August 20, 1952, the route was renumbered to Loop 260 and signed as U.S. Route 80 Business.
 Loop 260 was removed from the State Highway System and turned over to the City of Dallas on June 25, 1991, along with most of Loop 354.

 Branches

 In the original 1917 definition, SH 1 had a split between Abilene and Palo Pinto (west of Mineral Wells).
 Another split was present between Sulphur Springs and Texarkana, and a branch ran from the northern route at Naples east to State Highway 8 at Douglassville.
 SH 1 followed State Highway 39 from Greenville to Commerce and went southeast to Sulphur Springs when the route was decided.
 On February 19, 1918, the southern route between Sulphur Springs and Texarkana had become State Highway 1A, and a new State Highway 1B ran from SH 1 in Naples to Douglasville, and a new State Highway 1C ran southeast from SH 1A at Atlanta to the Louisiana state line.
-On March 20, 1918, SH 1A extended north from Texarkana north to the Red River (the Arkansas border).
+On March 20, 1918, SH 1A extended north from Texarkana north to the Red River (the Arkansas state line).